-Transverse Abdominus Stretches
+Transverse Abdominis Stretches

 Stretching TVA isn’t so straightforward.
 To stretch the transverse abdominus, rotate the spine or sidebend.
 A deep and full inhale may also stretch the TVA effectively.
 If there is pain when stretching – for you or clients, consult with a physician.

-Transverse Abdominus Over-Training and Breathing
+Transverse Abdominis Over-Training and Breathing